EmeraldSequoia/docs/Glossary.md

 ### EO
 Emerald Observatory (the app or the project).

+### ES
+Emerald Sequoia, the LLC (California limited liability partnership between Bill and Steve) that originally published the apps.

 ### ET
 Emerald Time (the app for the iPhone and the iPad).